myatktun/myatktun.github.io/_sources/C++.rst

         - simplify the implementation of derived classes by using what the base offers
         - any change to the interface of the base require recompilation of all derived classes and their users
-* programming by difference: program only the difference of derived class to the base class

 Data Encapsulation
 ------------------